Happy New Year!

 These don’t need to be complicated goals.
 It’s better if they’re realistic goals you know you can reach.

-For instance, adding 3 new clients in the first 3 months of the year is a very reasonable goal, especially if you use the Instant Audit Tool and follow up with the offer of a free Facebook Ads Audit to those who are interested.
+For instance, adding 3 new clients in the first 3 months of the year is a very reasonable goal, especially if you use one of our Audit Funnels and follow up with the offer of a free Facebook Ads Audit to those who are interested.

 Another reasonable goal is a specific figure of how much your digital marketing agency will bring in at the 6 month point and by the end of the year.